project-sekai-ctf/sekai.team/data/authors/msimonelli.md

 order: 3
 ---

-hi! im marco. im a c++ dev and reverse engineer in my spare time, with the occasional sprinkling of pwn on the side
+Hi!
+I’m Marco.
+I’m a C++ dev and reverse engineer in my spare time, with the occasional sprinkling of pwn on the side.